 It might only be four miles from mainland UK, but it has its own identity that is so distinct you will feel that your visit here is more than just a staycation.

 It has sun, sea, sand, surfing, sailing, significant historical sites and sweeping views in most places giving you and your cuddly companion more than a few choices with dog pubs aplenty.
+With plenty of choices for pet friendly cottages on the Isle of Wight, it’s become an extremely popular holiday destination.

 The golden beaches of the island are up there with the best and with the Isle of Wight having 500 more hours of sunshine than London and generally 4 degrees C warmer than up north, it is clear why visitors flock here every year.